amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/Callbacks and Webhook Integrations.md

   }
 }
 ```
-### Handling in Webhook Service

-Differentiate between alerts and callbacks in your service, possibly using tailored webhook templates for each.
+### Differentiate alerts and callbacks using tailored webhook templates

-#### Liquid Template Example
+Webhook payloads can represent either alerts or callbacks, distinguished by the type of event and identifying fields within the payload.

+- Alert payloads include an `alertId` field.
+They indicate an event notification, such as a triggered rule.
+- Callback payloads include a `callbackId` field.
+They represent responses to asynchronous operations or requests.
+- If neither field is present, the payload type may be unknown or unsupported.

-Here's an example Liquid template to handle the difference in webhook payload types:
+#### Liquid template for distinguishing payload types

 ```liquid
 {% if callbackId %}